 Additionally, if you add a payload, be prepared for a shorter battery life.
 In short, the more load there is, the more power will be used, and as a result, the battery will discharge more quickly.

 Your Mavic Air 2S flight time may be impacted by altitude.
 This is due to the fact that air pressure decreases with elevation.

 It gets harder for the drone propellers to produce enough lift as the air pressure drops.
 Consequently, the battery is strained, and its power is diminished.

 How Long Do DJI Air 2S Batteries Take To Charge?

+People are wondering about DJI air 2s battery charge time.
 Your 31 minutes flew by because using your Air 2S for photography and videography was so much fun.
 The Mavic 2 Intelligent Flight Battery should now be charged.
 How much time will this take?

 According to DJI, the Air 2S’s battery will be fully charged in an hour and 40 minutes if you provide the proper conditions for the battery.
 Even though it seems like a long time, the Air 2S only requires one battery, so the wait time is under two hours.